NecRaul/pywal-kde-plasma/README.md

 # pywal-kde-script

-Changing theme for KDE Applications (and Firefox).
+Changing theme for KDE Applications (along with Firefox and Zathura).

 ## Requirements